Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/04_Metadata.md

 **Lecture:**

-- Metadata is a key tool in everyday life &ndash; metadata is a kind of infrastructure, it becomes visible upon breakdown.
+- Metadata is a key tool in everyday life&mdash;metadata is a kind of infrastructure, it becomes visible upon breakdown.
 - Go through the types of metadata and highlight their use in a data stewardship context.
 Outline the importance of descriptive, structural, and administrative metadata, and how they intersect with the work of data stewards, both as data curators in repositories but also as consultants on projects.
 - Metadata is a crucial part of not only Findability but all elements of the FAIR principles.
 - Relay the history of metadata from early libraries through the structuring of digital technologies.
 See Gartner 2016 and Pommerantz 2015 (Resources 6, 7) for excellent summaries on this topic.